srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

 This application note shows how to use the E2 interface exposed by the srsRAN Project gNodeB.
 For this purpose, we use third-party `O-RAN Alliance <https://www.o-ran.org/>`_ compliant NearRT-RIC and xApp provided in `FlexRIC <https://gitlab.eurecom.fr/mosaic5g/flexric>`_ framework.

-Our E2 interface implementation is based on the following ORAN technical specifications:
+Our E2 interface implementation is based on the following O-RAN technical specifications:

     - O-RAN.WG3.E2AP-R003-v03.00
     - O-RAN.WG3.E2SM-R003-v03.00